U.S. stocks up on earnings; data lifts dollar, bond yields

 "It's a stronger economy day.
 Unemployment claims were very good at the lowest in 42 years, suggesting the labor market is OK," said Daisuke J. Nakajima, managing director and economist at Evercore ISI Group in New York.

-U.S. stocks were helped by strength in some third-quarter earnings reports, led by the benchmark S&P 500's financial sector, which closed up 2.3 percent for its best day in more than a month.
-Citigroup was a big driver with a 4.4 percent rise after it beat estimates.
+U.S. stocks were helped by strength in some third-quarter earnings reports, led by the benchmark S&P 500's financial sector .SPSY, which closed up 2.3 percent for its best day in more than a month.
+Citigroup (C.N) was a big driver with a 4.4 percent rise after it beat estimates.

 Of the companies that reported earnings so far this season, 67 percent have exceeded analyst estimates, compared with 49 percent in a typical quarter, according to Thomson Reuters data.